paps/api-store/store/Facebook Post Likers/Facebook Post Likers.md

 # Get highly qualified active Facebook members
-Wether you have found a post or have your own post that is creating engagement within the community you're targeting, this tool will help you scrape info about all the likers (name, Facebook Profile URL).
+Wether you have found a post or have your own post that is creating engagement within the community you're targeting, this tool will help you scrape info about the likers (name, Facebook Profile URL) - collecting around 4000 profiles per type of like reaction.

 # What will you need? ⚙️

 - **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
 - **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook post URLs in it, OR the direct link of a single Facebook post.
 To get the URL of a Facebook post, just click on its timestamp.